dojscart/remote-payments-developer-docs/docs-site/docs/Accept payments/Online checkout/configuration.md

 ![](/images/billing-and-shipping-details.png)

 You can add a form to collect billing address, shipping details, and customer email to the online checkout page.
-To do it pass `"collectionRequired": true` in `config.billingAddress`, `config.shippingDetails`, and `config.customerEmail`, for example:
+To do it pass `collectionRequired: true` in `config.billingAddress`, `config.shippingDetails`, and `config.customerEmail`, for example:

 <Tabs groupId="codeGroup">
   <TabItem value="curl" label="curl" default>